 In a rare display of empathy, the Budget fully exempts interest awarded by Motor Accident Claims Tribunals from tax.
 Compensation meant for rehabilitation will no longer be diluted by tax deductions through TDS (Tax Deducted at Source)-a small change with profound human impact.
-No officer interaction with automated lower-nil TDS certificates for small taxpayers.
-This removes a major friction for retirees, pensioners, freelancers and investors with multiple income sources.

 Compliance reforms go beyond rates.
 Automated lower-TDS certificates, centralized Form 15G/15H submission via depositories, and extended timelines for revising returns reflect an understanding of how people actually earn, invest, and make mistakes.
 The system now corrects errors rather than punishing them.
-ITR (Income Tax Return) revision deadlines are extended to 31st March with a nominal
+ITR (Income Tax Return) revision deadlines are extended to 31st March with a nominal fee.
+Also, the filing of returns for non-audit business cases & trusts is extended to 31st Aug, lowering stress, fewer penalties and better alignment with real-life realities.